vazco/meteor-universe-gallery/readme.md

 ### 1. Create input hidden with unique id.
-Gallery id will set in this input after adding file.
+Gallery id will be set in value of this input after adding file.
 ```
 <input type="hidden" name="gallery_id" id="uniqueGalleryId" />
 ```